 So many people have called over the years to request “Road Legal” mini-trucks that we decided to have them made in Japan to meet US standards for Low and Medium Speed Vehicles (LSV/MSV).
 These specially manufactured vehicles are right hand drive, have air conditioning and achieve 42-52 miles per gallon.
-They are perfect for rural postal delivery, a newspaper route or nearly any other job requiring low cost/high efficiency operation.
+They are perfect for universities, airports, municipalities, a newspaper route or nearly any other job requiring low cost/high efficiency operation.

-We now offer three road-legal vehicles: the Mail-Mate delivery van-car, the Suzuki Shuttle micro-van, and the Super Stalker pick-up truck.
+We now offer four road-legal vehicles: the Mail-Mate LS delivery van-car, the Suzuki Shuttle LS micro-van, the Super Stalker LS pick-up truck and coming in 2015 the Busy Badger delivery van-car that is a bit larger than the Mail-Mate.

 Some of the features of these vehicles include:

-- Labels: Emissions, NHTSA safety label, and VIN .
+- 6. Labels: Emissions, FMVSS safety label, and SAE; VIN.

 Mail-Mate delivery van-car